The concept of aspect ratio is something that some people are familiar with, but many don’t fully understand.

-The term “aspect ratio” refers to the relationship of two sides of a rectangle.
-All digital cameras create rectangle images (a square can be considered a rectangle), therefore all digital cameras have aspect ratios.
+The term “aspect ratio” refers to the relationship between two sides of a rectangle.
+All digital cameras and smartphones have a default aspect ratio.
 The term does not refer to the exact measurements of the rectangle sides, but rather how the sides compare to one another.
 The two most common aspect ratios for digital photography are 4:3 (used by most point and shoot cameras) and 3:2 (used by most DSLR cameras).

-Here’s an example of an image in 4:3 aspect ratio.
+Here’s an example of an image in a 4:3 aspect ratio.

 And here’s an example of an image in 3:2 aspect ratio.

 An example of photo print sizes that are 4:3 aspect ratio are: 6×8 inches, 9×12, 12×16.
 Notice that these are not your standard photo print sizes (think about the last time you went to find frames for a picture, did you see those sizes?).

 Examples of photo sizes that are in 3:2 aspect ratio would be: 4×6, 6×9, and 10×15.
 So with the exception of 4×6, these are still not your typical photo print sizes.